camsaul/lein-check-namespace-decls/README.md

-By setting `{:prefix-rewriting false}` the `ns` form will not be expected to use prefix lists when including several libs whose names have the same prefix, e.g.:
+By setting `{:prefix-rewriting false}` the `ns` form will not be expected to use prefix lists when including several libs whose names have the same prefix.
+The default behavior uses prefixes:

 ```clj
 ;; Cleaned ns form with :prefix-rewriting true (default)